BZ110/glx/Documentation/Advanced/Outside-Of-GLX/README.md

 - Functions return **string values.**
 - Functions do not check the env. that they are in.
 - The purpose of these functions is to allow easy-to-read HTML code, in JavaScript.

+Furthermore, you can use GLX however you like.
+I completely allow you to isolate the functions of GLX and put them inside your code.